emmettturtle/heads_up_poker/README.md

 Emmett raises and indicated by the message in the bottom right hand corner.
 Player calls and we move to round 3.

 ![Imgur](https://i.imgur.com/RC5d8AA.png)
 After not much excitement in round 3 (not shown) we find ourselves in the final round.
 All 5 community cards are now shown and after final bets are placed Emmett's hand is shown to reveal the best of 2 bad hands, ace high.
-Not so stupid afterall!
+Not so stupid after all!
 Emmett wins, as indicated by the message, and the money from the pot is added to Emmett's bank.

 ![Imgur](https://i.imgur.com/wP83Ly5.png)
 The next round is automatically activated after a few seconds.
 The deck is shuffled, cards are redealt, the pot is cleared, and banks are updated.
 This will all repeat until someone is out of money and a game winner will be declared.